 Structure – anything composed of parts arranged together in some way; an organization (dictionary.com)

-Structure is something that is used in all aspects of life, from building a house, to having a healthy relationship, running a business, and even putting together a safe vehicle.
+Structure is something that is used in all aspects of life, from building a house to having a healthy relationship, running a business, and even putting together a safe vehicle.
 It is the main pillar in all things that we do as humans.
 So why wouldn’t we want our phone calls that involve our paycheck to be any different?
-Creating a structure for our phone calls does a few very important things.
-It creates consistency, paints a professional picture of the organization and associate, and gives the customer a lot of detailed information quickly.

 Creating Consistency